 - Journal Entry Lines

-Creating a Bank/Credit Card Reconciliation
+Creating a Bank or Credit Card Reconciliation

-- Click New button
+- Click the New Bank Reconciliation button.

 - Start Date

 - Note: If this is a bank reconciliation, beginning and ending balances should be positive, unless the account is overdrawn.
 If this is a credit card reconciliation, these should be negative numbers since the credit card is a liability.
 If the credit card account started with a balance and was completely paid off, then the beginning balance would be negative and the ending balance would be $0.